yellowdog/python-examples/README.md

 CSV data files can be used to drive the generation of lists of Tasks, as follows:

-- A **prototype** Task specification is created within a JSON Work Requirement specification
+- A **prototype** Task specification is created within a JSON Work Requirement specification or in the `workRequirement` section of the TOML configuration file
 - The prototype task includes one or more Mustache substitutions
 - A CSV file is created, with the **headers** (first row) matching the names of the Mustache substitutions in the Task prototype
 - Each subsequent row of the CSV file represents a new Task built using the prototype, with the variables substituted by the values in the row